 The term refrigeration means cooling a space, substance or system to lower and/or maintain its temperature below the ambient one (while the removed heat is rejected at a higher temperature).
 In other words, refrigeration is artificial (human-made) cooling.
 Energy in the form of heat is removed from a low-temperature reservoir and transferred to a high-temperature reservoir.
 The work of energy transfer is traditionally driven by mechanical means, but can also be driven by heat, magnetism, electricity, laser, or other means.
 Refrigeration has many applications, including household refrigerators, industrial freezers, cryogenics, and air conditioning.
 Heat pumps may use the heat output of the refrigeration process, and also may be designed to be reversible, but are otherwise similar to air conditioning units.

-invented by John Roebuck
+invented by William Oughtred

-invented by Hans Lippershey
+invented by Evangelista Torricelli

-invented by William Cullen
+invented by James Hargreaves

 Suggest an invention you think it should be here